Assert Send / Sync

 Sometimes exact formatting is important to make code beautiful.

-Don't be afraid annotate with #[rustfmt::skip]
+Don't be afraid annotate with #[rustfmt::skip].

-Use Option
+Use Option with ?

-operator works with Option
+The ? operator works with Option to early-return on None,

 making option-heavy code much cleaner.